-12. Two masses This problem has 2 independent educational goals:
+13. Two masses This problem has 3 independent educational goals:

-- (a) Motivate the use of kinematic constraints. - (b) Introduce the simplest of a class of vibrations problems you should master.
-At this point it is mastery of derivation of the equations.
-You should check that you can reproduce the lecture example with no sign errors without looking up anything.
+- (a) Motivate the use of kinematic constraints. - (b) Introduce the simplest of a class of vibrations problems which you should master.
+At this point, it is this aspect: mastery of derivation of the equations of motion.
+You should check that you can reproduce the lecture example with no sign errors without looking up anything. - (c) Development of critical exploration using analytical and numerical methods.